bwoodsend/polycotylus/docs/source/overview.rst

     * Maybe sign the package

-    This step runs inside a *build* Docker container with all your dependencies (:mod:`~dependencies.build`, :mod:`~dependencies.run` and
+    This step runs inside a *build* Docker container with :mod:`~dependencies.build`, :mod:`~dependencies.run` and
-    :mod:`~dependencies.test`) preinstalled.
+    :mod:`~dependencies.test` dependencies preinstalled.

 3. Test the package:

     * Install the package built in step 2

     * Run the test suite again.
-This is a highly realistic end to end test which should, provided your test suite is comprehensive, remove the need to do any more testing with your package
+This is a highly realistic end to end test which aims to remove the need to do any more testing with the package before publishing it

-    This step runs in a *test* Docker container with your test dependencies only preinstalled.
-The process of installing your package will install all your runtime dependencies.
+    This step runs in a *test* Docker container with only :mod:`~dependencies.test` dependencies preinstalled.
+The process of
+    installing your package will also install all its runtime dependencies.

 Some key things to clarify:

 * The *source archive* contains uncommitted changes in your local repository.
 It is equivalent to the archive that you would get if you ran ``git add .; git commit; git archive HEAD | gzip``.
-This intentionally goes against how Linux packagers normally work so that you can verify changes without pushing commits and creating releases.

 * Your test suite runs twice.